Feb 02, 2026

 S Corps are often chosen by small business owners who want to avoid double taxation while still enjoying some of the liability protection of a corporation.

 The S Corp structure isn’t for everyone.
-Its restrictions can limit your flexibility in how you structure and grow your business.
+Its restrictions can limit your flexibility in structuring and growing your business.

 C Corporations and S Corporations both provide limited liability and follow formal business structures, but they differ significantly in how they are taxed, how they handle ownership, and how flexible they are when it comes to raising capital.
 Understanding these differences can help you choose the structure that better fits your goals.